Joseph-Rance/Joseph-Rance/README.md

-I am a second year computer science student at the University of Cambridge (Robinson College), interested in machine learning and computer security.
+I am a computer science MEng student at the University of Cambridge, interested in efficient, robust, and trustworthy machine learning.